 How to buy Golem Network Token online

 Golem is a fascinating cryptocurrency to invest in.
 It is primarily used to pay for access to the Golem network.
-This guide shows you how to buy Golem (GNT) and how to trade it in 2020.
+This guide teaches you everything about it.

 Compare where to buy Golem Network Token, and open an account

-Read on to find out more about GNT and how it works or skip ahead to our step-by-step buyers guide if you’re up to speed and ready to buy Golem.
+Read on to find out more about GNT and how it works or skip ahead to our step-by-step buyers guide if you’re up to speed and just want to know how to get some.

 What is Golem?

 Golem is a decentralised cloud-based supercomputer that offers incredible processing power to users.
 The processing power comes from all the computers in the Golem network and can be rented by users to help with, and speed up tasks that a typical computer or laptop might struggle with on its own such as CGI rendering, DNA exploration or natural language processing.

 Launched in 2016, golem quickly became a top-ten cryptocurrency by market cap.
 These days, it’s not looking quite as rosy, but the Golem team have improved tech support and community outreach, so it’s still one to watch.

 According to their website, ‘Golem is a global open-source decentralised supercomputer that anyone can access’.
 The way it works is by utilising the combined processing power of the machines in the network.

 The Golem cryptocurrency GNT is an Ethereum token that was developed so users could pay for or receive payment for use of the Golem network.

 How to buy Golem GNT online – step-by-step guide